A Letter from the English Department Chair

 What would you study as a Mount English major?

 You will get a panoramic picture of some of the world’s greatest literature and the forms in which it came to life.
-After completing the preparation of two semesters of Freshman English, you would take these courses, the core of the English major:
+After completing the preparation of two semesters of Freshman English and a year of Western Civilization, you will take the following courses:

 - Advanced Writing—From a variety of creative and nonfiction choices